bbartling/hvac-optimal-start-math-playground/README.md

 * **Model 1 & 2 (Medium):** Requires basic algebra.
 You can do this in most PLCs or Niagara Program objects.
 * **Model 3 (Hard):** Requires "Matrix Algebra."
 This is very hard to code from scratch in a standard BAS controller.
 It is best suited for Python or edge devices that have math libraries.
 * **Model 4 (Medium/Hard):** Uses logarithms (ln).
 Requires a controller that supports advanced math functions.

+> Although the PNNL study identifies **Model 3** as the most accurate overall, it only outperforms **Model 1** by a small margin.
+In practice, **Model 1 often delivers nearly identical results with far less computational complexity**, making it an excellent real-world choice when tooling is limited.

 ---